Adaaks/Superbiz-Uploader/README.md

 Not affiliated with Bloxbiz or Super Biz
 - Created by a user of the service

-The program was made with
+The program was made with python version: 3.10

 Issues?
 Contact Adaks#0001